 a file’s name that occurs after the final

 include files in subdirectories, except those you don’t have permission to

-see.
-You may include or omit files that have no extension from the count at
+include or omit files that have no extension from the count at your

 Your output should contain ten lines (unless there are fewer than ten unique